zxmei1/tW_scattering/postProcessing/README.md

 # NanoAOD tools

+If you ran the recipe correctly you should have a copy of NanoAOD-tools checked out in `$CMSSW_BASE/src/PhysicsTools/NanoAOD/`.

 We use the following fork for producing babies: [danbarto/nanoAOD-tools/tree/tW_scattering](https://github.com/danbarto/nanoAOD-tools/tree/tW_scattering).
 Each submission is done with a unique tag for reproducibility.